RonCollins-MM/michote_backend/scripts/README.md

 # scripts

-This directory contains all the script files used in setting up the apps environment.
+This directory contains all the script files used in setting up the app's environment.

 ## generate_authors.sh